kadkhodaei-research-group/XIE-SPP/README.md

 > **filter_cif_with_partial_occupancy:** It goes over the COD crystals and saves a list of structures with a partial occupancy to supercell_list.sh

-> **cif2chunk:** It get a directory of CIF files and it parses all the CIF to ASE Atoms Object and save them
+> **cif2chunk:** It get a directory of CIF files and it parses all the CIF to ASE Atoms-Object and save them
     into chunks of pickle data sets.

-> **cif_chunk2mat:** It converts a list of chunks of CIF files to SPARSE 3D cubic images of crystals.
+> **cif_chunk2mat:** It converts a list of chunks of CIF files to sparse 3D cubic crystal images.

 > **cif_chunk2mat_helper:** The helper function to cif_chunk2mat for parallelization.

 > **load_data:** Loads the crystal space representation of whole database and prepares test and train sets, but it doesn't do
-    any processes like SS, PCA or Over-Sampling
+    any processes like SS, PCA or over-sampling.

-> **data_preparation:** Loads the train and test sets and it applies Standard Scalar, PCA and OverSampling.
+> **data_preparation:** Loads the train and test sets and it applies SS, PCA and over sampling.

 * __cspd_anomaly_generator.py__
-> **list_all_the_formulas:** Creating a table of all the compositions available in the Literature and their number of repetitions
+> **list_all_the_formulas:** Creating a table of all the compositions available in the literature and their number of repetitions
     (The mat2vec package borrowed from [here](https://github.com/materialsintelligence/mat2vec))

 > **anomaly_gen_lit_based:** Creates crystal anomaly by generating hypothetical structures of well studied crystals and removing known structure